 - It will give your audience more options to consume your content

 - Okay, let’s face it, some of your audience would rather listen to your voice than watching you or reading a long winded story.

-Getting your videos from YouTube to iTunes is not difficult.
+Getting your videos from YouTube to Apple Podcast is not difficult.
 You’ll just need some tools and a few steps to get the ball rolling.
 Now here’s what you’ll have to do to get started with the project and turn those YouTube videos to podcast.

 Create a Podcast calendar

 If you have a video series or a collection that needs to go in an orderly manner, creating a podcast calendar is your best bet so you don’t jump or skip on a supposedly chronologically ordered content.
 Your calendar can give you a road map on what to work on, where you’re at, and what’s next in the pipeline.
-Check out this sample that I’ve created.
 Once you have your calendar setup you can start filling out the fields and work on downloading those videos and converting them to audio format.